MohamedRejeb/Compose-Youtube-Motion-Layout/README.md

 Android app made using jetpack compose that contains the same motion animation as Youtube App.

-I made this app to confirm that compose is a powerful tool to make complex animations and share with you this power.
+I made this app to confirm that compose is a powerful tool to make complex animations and share it with you.